andrearastelli/andrearastelli.github.io/_posts/2018-08-03-baricentric-coordinate.md

 categories: blog
 tags: snippets
 ---
+A couple of useful ways to extract random points in a n-dimensional triangle or quad, using only 2 random values between 0 and 1.

 To evaluate a random coordinate inside a quad:
 {% highlight c++ linenos %}
 template <typename T>